tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

    `ExtendedKeyUpdate(key_update_response)` message.
 While an extended key update is in progress, the responder MUST NOT initiate further key updates.
 The responder MAY defer sending a response if system load or resource constraints prevent immediate processing.
-   In such cases, responder MUST confirm receipt of the key_update_request with an ACK and later retransmit the key_update_response until the initiator acknowledges it, once sufficient resources become available.
+   In such cases, the responder MUST acknowledge receipt of the key_update_request with an ACK and, once sufficient resources become available, retransmit the key_update_response until it is acknowledged by the initiator.

 3. On receipt of `ExtendedKeyUpdate(key_update_response)` the initiator derives a secret key based on the exchanged key shares.
 This message also serves as an implicit acknowledgment of the